St Helen's Church, Lundy

-Saint Helen's Church, also often incorrectly known as Saint Helena's Church, is an Anglican church on the 445 ha island of Lundy, lying at the mouth of the Bristol Channel, 19 km off the north coast, and part of the county, of Devon in England.
+Saint Helen's Church, also often incorrectly known as Saint Helena's Church, is an Anglican parish church on the 445 ha island of Lundy, lying at the mouth of the Bristol Channel, 19 km off the north coast, and part of the county, of Devon in England.
 As there is no resident priest on the island, the church is only irregularly used to hold services, though it is open to visitors.
 It is part of the Diocese of Exeter.

 History

 The site was originally just a burial ground with memorial stones dating from between the 5th and 8th centuries.
 The church was started in 1244 as 'The Church of the island' but with no official name (Calendar of Liberate Rolls, 15.04.1244).
 A single reference to the site is known to exist as "Church of St Mary" in 1254.
 A small chapel on the island, probably founded in the 12th or 13th century, was dedicated to Saint Elena; it fell into disrepair by the 17th century.
 A temporary corrugated iron structure was dedicated to Saint Helen in 1885.
 The present square-towered stone church was built in the mid-1890s by the Reverend Hudson Grosett Heaven, financed by an 1895 bequest from Sarah Langworthy, born Sarah Heaven, of the Heaven family which owned Lundy from 1834 to 1918.
 The church was designed by eminent Victorian architect John Norton, completed in 1896 and consecrated on 17 June 1897 by Edward Bickersteth, the Bishop of Exeter.